flamedfury/flamedfury.com/src/gameshelf.md

 - Horizon Zero Dawn
 - Marvel's Guardians of the Galaxy

+Games that I want to get, and want to play
+- Mass Effect: Legendary Edition

 ### Need to finish
 Games that I've started, but never ended up finishing:
 - Assassian's Creed IV Black Flag